Diocese of Kalamazoo: 1800 to 1970

-Pope Gregory XVI erected the Diocese of Detroit on 8 March 1833 and transferred jurisdiction of the whole Territory of Michigan to it.
-While part of the Diocese of Detroit, the Counties of Kalamazoo and Calhoun received their first Catholic churches.
-Saint Augustine Church, the first Catholic church in the City of Kalamazoo, Kalamazoo County, was dedicated in 1852 Saint Philip, the first Catholic Church in Battle Creek, Calhoun County, was dedicated by Bishop Caspar H. Borgess of Detroit in 1879.
-In 1913, Nazareth College opened as a Catholic academy in Nazareth, Kalamazoo County.
+Pope Gregory XVI erected the Diocese of Detroit in 1833, covering all of Michigan.
+The diocese established a mission in Kalamazoo in 1843.
+The first Catholic church in Kalamazoo, St. Augustine, was finally dedicated in 1852.
+St Philip, the first Catholic church in Battle Creek, was dedicated by bishop Caspar H. Borgess of Detroit in 1879.
+Borgess in 1888 donated $5,000 towards the construction of a Catholic Hospital in Kalamazoo.
+Borgess Hospital opened in 1889.Today it is Beacon Kalamazoo.